 with $1\leq p < 2j$, instead of the typical KdV equation (or co-related systems) as is usual in the literature\footnote{One may generalize the linear operator associated to $\mathcal{V}$ as

 where $\alpha_m,\beta_m \in \mathbb{R}$.
-However, the main analyses in the paper are almost analogous without additional difficulties, thus the operator \eqref{vr} does not lose the generality in a sense of the aim of this paper. }.
-Thus, to be clear, we studied the asymptotic behavior of the equation \eqref{11} posed on an unbounded domain $\mathbb{R}$ with the constant $\tau >0$ is the time delay, the coefficients
+However, the main analyses in the paper are almost analogous without additional difficulties, thus the operator \eqref{vr} does not lose the generality in the sense of the aim of this paper.}.
+Thus, summarizing, we studied the asymptotic behavior of the equation \eqref{11} posed on an unbounded domain $\mathbb{R}$ with the constant $\tau >0$ as a time delay, and with the coefficients

-Therefore, considering $p=1$, when we have $j=m=1$, in \eqref{vr}, we recover the result proved in \cite{KomPig2020} for the KdV-Burgers operator.
-Additionally, when $j=2$ and $m=1$, we have that the results of this manuscript are still valid for the fifth order KdV-Burgers type operator.
+Considering $p=1$, when we have $j=m=1$, in \eqref{vr}, we recover the result proved in \cite{KomPig2020} for the KdV-Burgers operator.
+Additionally, when $j=2$ and $m=1$, we have that the results of this manuscript are still valid for the fifth-order KdV-Burgers type operator.
 Finally, we can take, without loss of generality, $j=m \in \mathbb{N}$ in \eqref{vr}.
 So, we can define Lyapunov functionals associated with the solution of \eqref{11}

 and, for $\lambda\in L^\infty (\RR ),$